-We lived in a small apartment while we built so Hubs could work on the house after his job and have a shorter commute.
+We lived in a small apartment in a nearby town while we built our home so Hubby could work on the house after his job and have a shorter commute.
 The house got a little bigger as we went along, but that is how it happens sometimes.
 We were buying new furniture, new appliances, new bedroom outfits, new dishes..new new new.
-We used our credit cards to buy knowing we would pay them off when we were done.
+We used our credit cards to buy, knowing we would pay them off when we were done.

-Then Hubs was laid off……in July.
-Yep, you read that right.
-3 months later our lives completely changed.
+Then out of nowhere, Hubby was laid off……in July.
+Yes, you read that right.
+Three months after we moved into our dream home our main source of income was gone and our lives completely changed.

 If that doesn’t stop you in your tracks, then nothing will.

 We were not prepared.
 No savings.
 No backup plan.
 Nothing.
 Oh, wait, we did have something.
 Remember all that credit card debt?
-Yep, we had that.
+Yes, we had that.

-We had to figure out what to do and quick so we didn’t loose the house.
+We had to figure out what to do and quick so we didn’t lose the house.

 Yes, it was that bad.

-Because even as we recovered financially we realized frugal living was the way to keep our finances in check.
-Had we lived this way prior to Hub’s layoff we would have had a backup plan.
+Because as we recovered financially, we realized frugal living was the way to keep our finances in check.
+Had we lived this way before Hubby’s layoff, we would have had a backup plan.
 Something to live on as we caught our breath and got our footing.

 But don’t stop there!
 Make cookies and other sweet treats rather than buy.
 With Facebook and Pinterest you can find copycat recipes all over for just about anything.